Working Papers

 We examine how venture capitalists (VCs) adapt their financing strategies to support startups competing against deep-pocketed incumbents.
 Employing textual analysis to identify a startup's potential competitors, we show that when the competitors are cash-rich, VCs make their financing less conditional by providing more funding each round and evaluating the startup less on short-term performance.
 This approach requires VCs to rely more on continuous monitoring and liquidation protection, and is restricted to large funds and those with specialized experience.
 Our results suggest that, as large firms have gained greater financial power, VCs serve as a counter-balancing force to sustain business dynamism.

-Venture capitalists have been criticized for underinvesting in nascent technologies that build on basic science, also known as deep tech.
-However, deep-tech startups typically face high technical risks not amenable to the VC model.
-We study whether public funding of academic research aimed at filling gaps in basic science, thereby reducing technical risk, can foster VC investment.
-Exploiting the BRAIN Initiative (BI), a focused government program with the goal of mapping the human brain, we find an increase in VC investments in neurotech startups accompanied by higher valuations and more successful VC exits.
-The channels driving these results are in line with reduced technical risk: 1) a higher supply of technical labor reflected in more STEM academics as employees; 2) more innovation, as measured by the quantity and quality of patents, including breakthrough patents; 3) enhanced integration of neurotechnologies with complementary technologies, especially AI and machine learning, which aligns with the BI's data-driven mission.
-Our results indicate that by supplying basic science and skilled labor, mission-oriented public funding crowds in private investments in emerging technologies.
+Science-based R&D can deter venture capitalists due to high technical uncertainty.
+We study whether mission-oriented public funding, which supplies basic science as a public good, fosters VC investments.
+Our quasi-natural experiment is the BRAIN Initiative (BI), a government-funded program with the goal of mapping the human brain.
+Using a large language model, we first show the large spillover effects of BI in neurotech.
+In a difference-in-differences analysis, we find an increase in VC investments in neurotech startups accompanied by higher valuations and more successful VC exits following the BI.
+The channels driving these results suggest reduced technical uncertainty: 1) increased supply of high-skilled academic labor; 2) more innovation, including breakthrough patents; 3) enhanced integration with complementary technologies, especially AI and big data, which aligns with the BI's data-driven mission.
+Our results suggest the supply of government-backed science and scientists can spur follow-on private investments in emerging technologies.

 Work in progress